 The frontage and lot area requirements may be allowed to be modified for all lots or parcels within the Planned Residential Development except those located directly across a public street from a development that satisfies the frontage requirements of PCC 13, Zoning Ordinance.
 Each single-family lot shall have a minimum lot frontage of sixty-five (65) feet.
 Under no circumstances shall a single-family lot be smaller than 6,500 square feet.

-The density of the development shall be equal to the total project density in accordance with this Section whether consistent with PCC 13, Zoning Ordinance or not

 13.040.020 Definitions; Zoning Ordinance